853 Classified Grievance or Complaint

 In the event that the employee requests a hearing before a panel of employees, the following Grievance Committee Process shall apply.

-The President will be notified by HRS of the hearing request and the President shall immediately appoint a grievance committee to review the grievance and advise him/her of their findings.
+The President will be notified by HRS of the request and the President or designee shall immediately appoint a grievance committee to review the grievance.
 The committee shall consist of five (5) employees and one (1) alternate, at least one (1) of which is a peer of the employee.

-No committee member will be selected who has an interest in the outcome of the decision.
+No committee member with an interest in the outcome of the decision will be selected.
 Should it be discovered that a member has a particular interest in the outcome of the decision, that committee member will be replaced to avoid a biased decision.
 Every effort will be made to include ethnic minorities and women in the composition of the committee to reflect the diversity of the University community.

-The five (5) committee members and alternate shall elect one (1) of themselves to serve as chairperson of the committee.
+The five (5) committee members and alternate shall elect a committee chair.

-The committee shall review the material presented or collected, and the decisions rendered in the prior stages of the grievance process.
 The committee shall conduct an independent and thorough investigation and shall fully and fairly examine all pertinent facts and circumstances.
-In order to do so, it has the power to receive evidence from the employee, call witnesses, and request that additional testimony, documents, or other evidence be presented.
-The committee may allow all witnesses to be present at one time; or, in the alternative, may determine to hear each witness, including the employee, separately.
+The committee shall review the material presented and the decisions rendered in the prior stages of the grievance process.
+It shall receive evidence in the form of testimony and documentation from the employee and from the employee's department head.
+The committee may call additional witnesses and obtain additional documentation.
+The committee may allow all witnesses to be present at one time; or may hear each witness, including the employee, separately.
 The employee’s Department Head will represent the University (MTSU representative).
 The parties to the hearing (the employee and the MTSU representative) shall be allowed to be present for all proceedings.

 The employee and the MTSU representative should be allowed to present any pertinent evidence to the committee and to have the committee call those witnesses who have testimony pertinent to the decision.